Bella is an abstract artist. She enjoys creating intuitive floral paintings, abstract landscapes, and seascapes.

-And so, once you have experimented a bit with watercolors, acrylics and oils, or even just one of these medias, you will find that the joy of being creative is in the process.
+And so, once you have experimented a bit with watercolors, acrylics, oils, or even just one of these media, you will find that the joy of being creative is in the process.

-I truly hope that this guide will inspire and lead you towards new hobby, and that you create beautiful paintings to bring joy to you and others!
+I truly hope that this guide will inspire and lead you towards a new hobby and that you create beautiful paintings to bring joy to you and others!

 © 2019 Bella Shaikh